Jdiaz240/readMe_generator_JD/readme.md

 # Project Description:
-A terminal generated read me
+a read me gen run through the terminal

 # Installation:
 use npm i

 # Usage information:
 to create a read me